 If you want the best red dot scope for an AR15, you need look no further than Vortex.
-One of two models they offer, the Spark is the most advanced and lightweight of the two.
+One of two models they offer, the Spark is the most advanced and lightweight.
 It is built to the exacting specifications of any Vortex optic and is of the highest quality.

-The Sparc is one of the most popular red dots on the market right now and with excellent reason.
-The optic itself uses multicoat technology usually used on the highest powered scopes to prevent glare and reflectivity.
-This ensures a quality image every time.
+The Sparc is one of the most popular red dots on the market right now.
+There is an excellent reason for its popularity.
+The optic uses the multicoat technology usually found on the highest powered scopes.
+This technology prevents glare and reflectivity, which ensures a quality image every time.

 With ten brightness settings, this optic is simple to use and easily visible no matter the conditions.
-With battery life at 300 hours for the highest setting to over 5000 on the lowest, you can rest assured that your rifle is ready when you are.
+The battery life ranges from 300 hours at the highest setting to 5000 hours at the lowerest.
+You can rest assured that your rifle is ready when you are.

 This sight will cowitness if you are after a scope for an AR15 with fixed front sights.
-It is even night vision compatible if you are getting high-tech.
-With a full lifetime warranty to boot, this is the best deal on a red dot anywhere.
+It is even night vision compatible if you are going high-tech.
+With a full lifetime warranty to boot, this is the best red dot deal anywhere.
 Guaranteed.

 2 Primary Arms Micro Red Dot

 What was the predecessor in popularity to the Vortex, the PA Micro is still an outstanding optic.
 The battery life is the only thing that separates the two.
-Rather than the upwards of 5000 hours with Vortex, you will cap around 1000 with the PA.
+Rather than the 5000 hours with Vortex, you will cap around 1000 hours of battery life with the PA.

-Still, this 11 level illumination scope still has more battery life than is really reasonable.
-It can easily be seen from low-light to noonday without any issue.
-With the angled front lens, the dot is easy to see and will float perfectly visible any time you need to use it.
+Still, this 11-level illumination scope has more battery life than is really needed.
+It can easily be seen from low-light to daytime light without any issue.
+With the angled front lens, the dot is easy to see.
+It will be perfectly visible any time you need to use it.

 All of the toughness features of the Vortex red dot are still here.
-It is just as rugged and waterproof as any red dot out there.
-It will stay fog free in all but the roughest weather.
-This is a great budget red dot for those who still want all of the quality of a more expensive model.
+The PA is just as rugged and waterproof as any red dot out there.
+It will stay fog-free in all but the roughest weather.
+This is a great budget red dot for those who want the quality of a more expensive model.

-It may only have a 1-year warranty but it is fully covered for that year and will generally be covered longer unless you abuse it.
-It does cowitness well and has three levels that are night vision compatible.
-Any way you cut it, this is still a great product even if it falls a little behind the Vortex.
+It only has a 1-year warranty.
+But, that year is fully covered unless you abuse the red dot.
+It does cowitness well.
+It also has three levels that are night vision compatible.
+Any way you cut it, this is still a great product, even if it falls a little behind the Vortex.

 3 Bushnell Trophy TRS-25

-If you were to look for the best selling red dot on the market today, it may surprise you to know that it is made by Bushnell.
-When most standard scope makers were still spinning their wheels over red dots, Bushnell jumped right in.
-This experience combined with their company mission has produced an amazing red dot for a surprisingly low cost.
+What is the best selling red dot on the market today?
+It may surprise you to learn that it is made by Bushnell.
+While most standard scope makers were still spinning their wheels over red dots, Bushnell jumped right in.
+Their long experience combined with company mission has produced an amazing red dot for a surprisingly low cost.

-This optic is built like some of the most expensive out there with multi-coated amber lenses for the best contrast and view when hunting.
-It has amazing battery life and infinite brightness between its highest and lowest settings.
-The dot is crisp with proper settings and easy to see no matter the conditions.
+This optic is built like some of the most expensive out there.
+It has a multi-coated amber lenses for the best contrast and view when hunting.
+It also has amazing battery life and infinite brightness between its highest and lowest settings.
+The dot is crisp when the proper settings are used.
+The dot is also easy to see no matter the conditions.

 With full waterproofing including a dry-nitrogen purged interior, nothing gets inside this optic.
-Fog, dust, everything that could damage it is locked out.
-With enough shock resistance for a 12 gauge, your AR15 can do nothing to harm it.
+Fog, dust, everything else that could damage it is locked out.
+It has enough shock resistance for a 12 gauge, so your AR15 can do nothing to harm it.

 If you need a red dot under 50 bucks, this is the red dot for you.
-It has all of the quality you could want combined with some features you only see on the highest end models.
-Bushnell has done this right and that is why it’s the bestselling, and maybe best value, red-dot on the planet.
+It has all of the quality and features seen on the highest end models.
+Bushnell has done it right.
+That's why this is the bestselling, and maybe best value, red-dot on the planet.

 Top 3 Backup Sights

 It does you little good to have a quality scope if you don’t mount it with the proper hardware.
-All of the red dots above are ready to go out of the box but your scope is going to need rings or a one-piece mount.
-Don’t skimp here, you will regret it.
+All of the red dots above are ready to go out of the box.
+Your scope, however, is going to need rings or a one-piece mount.
+Don’t skimp here.
+You will regret it.

-The most surefire method of mounting a low-powered optic to your AR15 is with a one piece mount.
-When it comes to that, nothing beats the cantilever mount.
-It gives you the ability to adjust your mounting position behind the receiver for better eye relief.
+The most surefire method of mounting a low-powered optic to your AR15 is with a one-piece mount.
+No one-piece mount beats the cantilever mount.
+It even allows you to adjust your mounting position behind the receiver for better eye relief.

 Not all mounts of this type are created equal.
-The lever design can put a lot of strain on the mounts, if you don’t get one of good quality, it could cause a wobbly scope and throw your aim off.
-In addition to this, the rings may not be properly aligned which will make your scope impossible to zero.
+The lever design can put a lot of strain on the mount.
+Make sure you purchase one of good quality, or it could cause a wobbly scope and throw off your aim.
+In addition, the rings may not be properly aligned.
+This can make your scope impossible to zero.

-This hard-anodized aluminum mount is precisely the quality you need.
+Vortex's hard-anodized aluminum mount is precisely the quality you need.
 It is lightweight, durable, and fits all 30mm scopes.
 If you need a 1” mount, Vortex makes those as well but only in their PRO line.
-You will pay a little more but it is a quality mount.
+You will pay a little more but they are all quality mounts.

-If they are made incorrectly, they can cause issues with accuracy over time or even prevent you from being able to zero.
-These rings are premium quality with a great hold on the scope that won’t damage it.
+If they are made incorrectly, they can cause issues with accuracy over time.
+They can even prevent you from being able to zero.
+Vortex's rings are premium quality with a great hold on the scope that won’t damage it.
 A little lapping job will make them even better.

 With a total of 4 screws per ring, this is the most solid mount possible for your AR15 scope.
-It will never move and never come off.
+It will never move or come off.
 These are available in either a 30mm or 1” variety.
 Make sure you get the correct ones for your scope.

 The last thing you may need to mount your scope is a carry handle mount.
-If you prefer the classic AR15 design but still want a scope, this is just something you have to do.
-Luckily you can get a good quality rail for cheap.
+If you prefer the classic AR15 design but still want a scope, you have to have a carry handle rail.
+Luckily today you can get a good quality rail for cheap.
 A decade ago, these cost over a hundred bucks.

 There are a lot of options, most of which are adequate quality.
-This happens to be a good quality carry handle rail that is about as cheap as they come.
+The UTG happens to be a good quality carry handle rail that is about as cheap as they come.
 Good quality for cheap means excellent value.

-Made of solid machined aluminum and not pressed makes this a very strong option.
-It accepts all Weaver style bases or even STANAG rings if you went that route.
+Made of solid machined, not pressed, aluminum makes this a very strong option.
+It accepts all Weaver style bases or even STANAG rings.
 All in all, this is a good setup for your carry handle AR.
 It's even see-thru so you can still use your iron sights.

 Top 3 Backup Sights

 We are nearing the end.
 There is only one more piece you need for the perfect AR15 setup.
-Sometimes things go wrong with optics and you need your sights.
+Sometimes things go wrong with optics, but you still need your sights.
 When this happens, you better have some backup sights ready to go.

-These are the standard for what a backup iron sight needs to be.
-These are the most popular by far and are standard on a lot of rifles from most major companies.
+These are the standard for what a backup iron sight.
+They are the most popular by far and are standard on a lot of rifles.
 For most people, these will do everything they will ever need.

-Made of a high-impact polymer, these are as tough as they get while being nearly weightless.
+Made of a high-impact polymer, the Magpul MBUS are as tough as they get.
+They are also nearly weightless.
 They are easily adjusted to get your rifle hitting correctly.
-They mount to the standard rail.
+They also mount to the standard rail.

 All it takes is the time to clamp them down and get them zeroed.
 They are spring loaded so they are out of the way when you don’t need them but flip up with the push of a button.
 No one does it better.

-If you did want to go a little above the Magpul sights, there is the Diamondhead.
+If you wanted more than the Magpul sights, there is the Diamondhead.
 These have a more unique look that suits many rifles well.
 They give it that little something different.

-But looks are not the only difference.
-These also have a NiteBrite glowing front post for low light use.
-This can be a good thing to have but not often necessary.
-If this is important to you, these are one of the few brands to offer them.
+But looks are not the only important aspect.
+These sights also have a NiteBrite glowing front post for low light use.
+The glowing post can be a good thing but is not often necessary.
+If this extra feature is important to you, consider the Diamondhead.

-Otherwise, they are the same composite poly that is durable and lightweight.
+Otherwise, the same composite poly as the Magpul makes these sights durable and lightweight.
 They flip up on a button press just like the Magpul.
 They even have a lifetime warranty.

-If you are on a tighter budget, you can always go with a milled aluminum sight.
-They are actually a little less durable than poly but not enough that most people will notice.
-The ones offered by Ozark Armament are very good quality and very affordable.
+If you are on a tight budget, you can always go with a milled aluminum sight.
+They are actually a little less durable than poly but not enough to really notice.
+The ones offered by Ozark Armament are very good quality and affordable.

 These are made to be low profile and flip up when needed.
 They are spring loaded so deployment is fast.
 The milling is quite good though not perfect.
-This only affects the appearance and not the function.
+Only their appearance is affected, which is not that big a deal.

-Ozark has made flip up sights for years.
-They are a popular, no-nonsense sight that is quite a good value.
+Ozark has made flip-up sights for years.
+Their products are popular, no-nonsense sights that are a good value.
 They may not be my first choice but they are a good choice.

 And that is the full setup.
 No matter your budget, you can get a good optic setup for less than most people think.
-Even if you were to go with the most expensive options on this page, it would be a good value and wouldn’t break the bank.
+Even if you were to go with the most expensive options on this page, everything would provide a good value and wouldn’t break the bank.

-Of course, there are plenty of optics companies that produce products that are better in some way or another.
-But when you combine all of the features and factor by cost, I would bet my money on any of these optic choices any day.
+Of course, there are plenty of optics companies that produce better products.
+But when you combine all of the features and factor by cost, I would bet my money on any of these optic choices.